ardanlabs/gotraining/topics/go/README.md

 ---

+### Mental Models

+You must constantly make sure your mental model of your projects are clear.
+When you can't remember where a piece of logic is or you can't remember how something works, you are losing your mental model of the code.
+This is a clear indication that refactoring is a must.
+Focus time on structuring code that provides the best mental model possible and code review for this as well.

+**Quotes**

+_"Let's imagine a project that's going to end up with a million lines of code or more.
+The probability of those projects being successful in the United States these days is very low - well under 50%.
+That's debatable. - Tom Love (inventor of Objective C)_

+_100k lines of code fit inside a box of paper. - Tom Love (inventor of Objective C)_

+How much code in that box do you think you can maintain a mental model of in your head?
+I believe asking a single developer to maintain a mental model of more than one ream of paper in that box (~10k lines of code) is asking a lot.
+If you do the math, then it takes a team of 100 people to work on a code base that hits a million lines of code.
+That is 100 people that need to be coordinated, grouped, tracked and in a constant feedback loop of communication.

+**Quotes**

+_"Making things easy to do is a false economy.
+Focus on making things easy to understand and the rest will follow." - Peter Bourgon_

+_"The hardest bugs are those where your mental model of the situation is just wrong, so you can't see the problem at all" - Brian Kernighan_

+_"Everyone knows that debugging is twice as hard as writing a program in the first place.
+So if you're as clever as you can be when you write it, how will you ever debug it?" - Brian Kernighan_

+---

 ### Correctness vs Performance

 You want to write code that is optimized for correctness.
 Don't make coding decisions based on what you think might perform better.
 You must benchmark or profile to know if code is not fast enough.
 Then and only then should you optimize for performance.
 This can't be done until you have something working.